 1. Goin' Fishing.
 When you're trying to catch a big one, consider that lead sinkers and fishing lines are a hazard to wildlife.
 Water birds can swallow the sinkers lost from your line and die from lead poisoning.
-Lead sinkers are illegal, so instead use plated steel sinkers or washers and plated steel hooks.
+Instead of lead, use plated steel sinkers or washers and plated steel hooks.
 And be sure to properly dispose of your fishing lines so it won't entangle wildlife.
+The M.V.
+Surfcasters' Association provides boxes at many Island fishing spots for you to dispose of old line.